Skip to content

 Difficulties with the decision

-8.9 There may be circumstances where a request is made by a client for the destruction of a dog, as above where in the clinical/professional judgement of the veterinary surgeon destruction of the dog is not necessary, for instance where there are no health or welfare reasons for the dog to be euthanised.
-In these circumstances, veterinary surgeons should scan the dog for a microchip and check the relevant database if a microchip is found before carrying out the request for euthanasia.
-Further, veterinary surgeons should note that where the dog in question has been rehomed from a shelter, clients may have a contract such that the dog can be returned to that shelter and so it may be appropriate to discuss this with the client prior to euthanasia.
-Alternatively, there may be another individual willing to take responsibility for the dog (who may be named on the microchip database), and this may also be discussed with the client.
+8.6 Further, veterinary surgeons should note that where the dog or cat in question has been rehomed from a shelter, clients may have a contract such that the dog or cat can be returned to that shelter and so it may be appropriate to discuss this with the client prior to euthanasia.
+Alternatively, there may be another individual willing to take responsibility for the dog or cat (who may be named on the microchip database), and this may also be discussed with the client.

-8.10 Where the reason for a request for euthanasia is the inability of the client to pay for private treatment, it may be appropriate to make known the options and eligibility for charitable assistance or referral for charitable treatment.
+8.8 Where the reason for a request for euthanasia is the inability of the client to pay for private treatment, it may be appropriate to make known the options and eligibility for charitable assistance or referral for charitable treatment.
+Note that the inability of an owner to pay for treatment should not prevent the provision of first aid and pain relief, which may include euthanasia (see Chapter 3 24-hour emergency first aid and pain relief).

 Euthanasia without the owner's consent

-8.12 The Animal Welfare Act 2006 (which applies in England and Wales), the Animal Health and Welfare (Scotland) Act 2006 and the Welfare of Animals (Northern Ireland) Act 2011 contain provisions to safeguard the welfare of animals.
-For animals in distress, there are no provisions in these Acts that specifically authorise a veterinary surgeon to destroy an animal.
-Powers to destroy an animal, or arrange for its destruction, are conferred on an inspector (who may be appointed by the local authority) or a police constable.
+8.14 Under the Animal Welfare Act 2006 (which applies in England and Wales), the Animal Health and Welfare (Scotland) Act 2006 and the Welfare of Animals (Northern Ireland) Act 2011, powers to destroy an animal, or arrange for its destruction, can be conferred on an inspector (who may be appointed by the local authority) or a police constable.
 A veterinary surgeon may be asked to certify the condition of the animal is such that it should in its own interests be destroyed.
-An inspector or constable may act without a veterinary certificate if there is no reasonable alternative to destruction, and the need for action is such that it is not reasonably practical to wait for a veterinary surgeon.
+Veterinary surgeons should note that an inspector or constable may act without a veterinary certificate if there is no reasonable alternative to destruction, and the need for action is such that it is not reasonably practical to wait for a veterinary surgeon.

 Destruction of 'dangerous' dogs